 Bridging the gap between science and policy is necessary to give future generations the opportunity to enjoy a healthy and thriving sea.

-A new center based on many years of experience
+A new centre based on many years of experience

-It was decided that the Baltic Nest Institute, BNI, would remain as an identifiable entity and retain its international board.
-Stockholm University's marine research center was closed down with the University Board's decision, but operations, including the Askö Laboratory, would continue within the new Baltic Sea Center.
+It was decided that the Baltic Nest Institute, BNI, would remain as an separate entity and retain its international board.
+Stockholm University's Marine Research Centre closed through the University Board's decision, but operations, including the Askö Laboratory, continued within the new Baltic Sea Centre.

 Building on previous organisations

-SMF was the organisation that managed the faculty's infrastructure resources for marine research; the Askö Laboratory field station and various ships and measuring instruments.
-SMF also has a long collaboration in communication, especially with Umeå Marine Research Center, and a number of products have been created within this partnership, such as the web portal havet.nu and the journal Havsutsikt.
-These and other products will increase knowledge and interest in marine and marine research for a broad target group.
-SMF also work with regional environmental analysis, especially on the Svealand coast's archipelago environment, where it is often data from environmental monitoring that is analyzed for a better understanding of the state of the sea.
+SMF previously managed the Science Faculty's infrastructure resources for marine research - such as the marine field station Askö Laboratory and various ships and measuring instruments.
+SMF also has a long-term collaboration with other marine centres, especially Umeå Marine Research Centre, which has resulted in several outreach products, such as the web portal havet.nu and the journal Havsutsikt.
+These aim to increase knowledge and interest in marine issues and marine research for a broad target group.
+SMF also focused on regional environmental analysis, mainly in the coastal and archipelagic environments in Svealand.
+Data from this environmental monitoring has been a foundation for understanding the state of the sea.

-BNI works with a decision support system for taking measures on the Baltic eutrophication.
-These are interconnected numerical models and databases, which have been developed within a major research project, which also includes the catchment area and the atmosphere.
+BNI hosts and develops the decision support system, used for decisions on measures to improve environmental problems in the Baltic Sea.
+These are interconnected numerical models and databases covering the sea, catchment and atmosphere, that was developed within a major previous research project.
 The modeling tool has been used to calculate the emission reductions that the Baltic Sea countries must make in order to achieve agreed environmental goals.
-This is summarized in the Baltic Sea Action Plan, which was signed by the ministers of all countries in 2013.
-The Swedish Maritime Administration annually finances BNI so that the modeling tool can continue to be developed as new knowledge emerges.
-BNI is a separate unit within Baltic Sea Centre and its researchers participate in a number of national and international research projects on the Baltic Sea's environmental problems and the consequences of various action alternatives.
+These are summarized in the Baltic Sea Action Plan, which was signed by the ministers of all Baltic Sea countries in 2013.